acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 * User workstation is Ubuntu Xenial/Bionic, Centos 7, or MacOS
 * acumos_k8s_prep.sh run by a sudo user
-* prepare a clone of the system-integration repo in the root folder of your user account.
-This can be a fresh clone or a patched/updated clone.
 * As setup by acumos_k8s_prep.sh, make sure you have a folder "acumos" with subfolders "env", "logs", and "certs".
 Put any customized environment files and certs there, or use the ones provided by the sudo user that ran